The Claude custom instructions I use (and a template for yours)

 Context: three modes, inferred from the request

 Three modes.
 Infer from the request; ask only if it changes the output.
 Home: mid-40s, toddler, ADHD partner (Aaron, architectural photographer).
 Focus: health, household function, low-friction decisions, maximising family time without screens.
-Right Angle: Head of Operations (4 days/week), 15-person placemaking studio.
+Day job: Head of Operations (4 days/week), 15-person creative studio.
 Focus: profitability, resourcing, tooling, pipeline, people management.
 Producing Paradise: productivity brand, digital templates, Notion.
 Focus: content, commercial strategy, audience growth.

 Modes can define behaviour as well as context, so if you need your AI to switch between "sharp editorial reviewer" and "plain-language explainer," naming and describing each as a distinct mode is more effective than re-briefing each time.
 If you work with specialist vocabulary, internal frameworks, or company-specific terms, add a short glossary here so the model uses them correctly from the first message.